 Predict asset downtime.

-While AFP processes have been taking an important place in manufacturing in recent years, this technology has also been considered cost-effective only for a group of niche industries.
 Due to the complexity of the production process safety margins need to be included in the mechanical design of such parts, which in turn offsets some of the advantages of lightweight components.
-A better understanding and documentation of the production process will help to keep the safety margins within reasonable ranges and will also enable more efficient defect handling and rework processes.
+Better documentation of the production process and real world part monitoring will lead to better manufacturing practices, with the potential to keep the safety margins within reasonable ranges while enabling more efficient defect handling and rework processes.
+While AFP processes have been taking an important place in manufacturing, they have been restricted to a niche industry.
+However, with the advent of the AFP-XS plug-n-produce solution, it is now possible to cost-effectively implement digital twins in your production line.

 State of digital twins in the Industry

-For the aerospace industry, the investment in the infrastructure to realize a digital twin is especially interesting because the costs of the structural parts that are produced are relatively high and monitoring of parts pays off quickly.
+The cost of the sensor suite and communication is continuously decreasing, the investment in the infrastructure to realize a digital twin is becoming especially interesting because the costs of the parts produced are relatively high and monitoring of parts pays off quickly.
 Furthermore, substantial savings may be achieved due to a reduction in end-of-line testing.
-Therefore, the interest in the implementation of digital twins is probably highest in the aerospace industries.
-The digital implemented and proven in Aerospace can be scaled to achieve economies, thus making it accessible to other industries employing similar techniques.
+Therefore, the interest in the implementation of digital twins is the highest it's ever been.
+The digital twin implemented and proven in Aerospace applications can be scaled to achieve economies of scale, thus making it accessible to other industries employing similar techniques.

 Production process and possible defects